dmachard/go-dnscollector/doc/configuration.md

 - `tls-support:`: (boolean) to enable, set to true
 - `cert-file`: (string) certificate server file
 - `key-file`: (string) private key server file
+- `cache-support`: (boolean) disable or enable the cache dns, this feature can be enabled if your dns server doesn't add the latency
+- `query-timeout`: (integer) in second, max time to keep the query record in memory

 ```yaml
 dnstap: